-Does the University of Ulster accept BTEC and OCR Cambridge Technical awards?
+Does the University of Ulster accept BTEC / OCR Cambridge Technical awards and AQA Level 3 Certificates?

-Yes - The University of Ulster accepts BTEC Subsidiary Diplomas and Cambridge Technical Level 3 Introductory Diplomas.
+Yes - The University of Ulster accepts BTEC Subsidiary Diplomas / Cambridge Technical Level 3 Introductory Diplomas and the AQA Level 3 Certificates.
 The Admissions Department will specify the exact number of Distinctions and Merits required for each unit.
 In general 5 Distinctions and 1 Merit is considered equivalent to an A at A level.
 3 Merits and 3 Distinctions considered a B.